raneemalshehri/agent-prompt-engineering/README.md

 # 🔐 Password Agent with LangChain + Streamlit

-This project is a secure password utility powered by LangChain and OpenAI, wrapped in a user-friendly Streamlit app.
-It can:

-✅ Evaluate password strength

-🔐 Generate strong, customizable passwords

-The LangChain agent selects the appropriate tool based on your natural language input.
+A smart password assistant powered by LangChain and OpenAI.
+This project provides two key tools:

+✅ Password Strength Checker – evaluates how secure a password is.

+🔐 Password Generator – creates strong passwords with customizable options.

+You can interact with the agent via:

+🧠 Jupyter Notebook (LangChain agent logic)

+🌐 Streamlit App (User-friendly UI)

 # 🚀 Features

-Check Password Strength
-Get feedback on how secure your password is.
+Check how strong your password is.

-Generate Passwords
-Generate a strong password with optional settings: length, symbols, numbers, and uppercase letters.
+Generate secure passwords with control over length, symbols, numbers, and uppercase letters.

+Natural language interface powered by LangChain and OpenAI.

 # 🧰 Tech Stack
 LangChain